 Many times we build walls of defense, and although they may provide a certain degree of “protection”, our man made walls will only work for so long until the enemy finds a way in.

-I believe we can learn 4 ways to fortify our lives from the people of Israel.
+I believe that we can learn from the people of Israel in Nehemiah 8.

 what we can learn from the Israelites..

 This seems like a pretty obvious first step.
 In order to know God’s Word we must first read it.
 But so often we want the knowledge, but don’t take the time necessary to sit down and read the Bible.

 The Israelites were the same.
 They were God’s chosen nation.
 It was to them He first gave the Scriptures.
 They were the ones that had been rescued miraculously from their enemies time and time again.
 They were shown the love and care of God like no other nation.